School Device Options

 Wriggle is more than simply a device reseller.

-Our partnerships with both Apple and Microsoft mean that we can deliver a comprehensive solution to support partner schools, as well as allowing us to offer educational discounts on all of our devices.
+Our partnerships with Apple, Microsoft, Lenovo and HP mean that we can deliver a comprehensive solution to support partner schools, as well as allowing us to offer educational discounts on all of our devices.

 To successfully integrate devices into the classroom, a common Operating System (OS) is essential.
 Wriggle helps schools identify which OS is most suitable to their needs, whether that is iOS (iPad) or Windows.